 (3).
 DBVI is not currently under an Order of Selection.

 (4).
-DBVI looked at FFY19 expenditures for the VR program (including state VR match and all Pre-ETS expenses) in addition to Supported Employment expenses for both youth and adults to determine what the potential costs of services for the number of estimated individuals for services.
-In FFY19, the cost of these services was approximately $3,513,668.11 so DBVI anticipates spending this amount or slightly higher for FFY20.
+DBVI looked at FFY*20* expenditures for the VR program (including state VR match and all Pre-ETS expenses) in addition to Supported Employment expenses for both youth and adults to determine what the potential costs of services for the number of estimated individuals for services.
+In FFY*21*, the cost of these services was approximately *$2,857,548.31*

+so DBVI anticipates spending this amount or slightly higher for FFY*22*.

 (L) State Goals and Priorities